Toenail fungus is quite a nasty condition.

 How do you make apple cider vinegar soak?

-Here are the steps for creating vinegar soak:
+Here are the steps for creating the soak:

 - Buy vinegar in your local store.
-You can use any type of vinegar as long as pH value is right (it should be between 2 to 3)
+You can use any type as long as pH value is right (it should be between 2 to 3)

 - Take a bowl and fill it with 1 part vinegar and 2 parts water.
 Make sure to take a vessel that you won't be using afterward.
 You can add essential oils to the mix in order to stifle the smell